-To gain access to the bottom of Agate Falls, a person will need to go around the main viewing area at the end of the trail and carefully work his way down a long hillside that is not maintained and is very difficult to traverse.
-A person should not attempt this climb unless in good physical shape.
-But the effort is worthwhile and allows one to feel up close to the power of the waterfall.
-Once you get to the bottom of the falls, you can wander around to various viewing sites.
+To gain access to the views a person will need to go around the main viewing area at the end of the trail and carefully work his way down a long hillside which is not maintained and is very difficult to traverse.
+It is not recommended to try this climb unless one is in good shape.
+But the effort is worthwhile and allows one to feel the power of the Falls

-Amenities include water, toilets, and picnic tables available at the park, which is generally open from early May through late October.
-Parking is also available at the Agate Gift Shop, and the owner wishes to invite everyone to visit the Gift Shop.
+Parking, water, toilets and picnic tables are available at the park, which is generally open from early May through late October.
+Parking is also available at the Agate Gift Shop and the owner wishes to invite each and everyone to visit the Gift Shop.